Posted on August 23, 2013

 - No Limit on Number of Firearms Purchased: Connecticut does not impose any limit on the number of firearms that may be purchased by the holder of a permit or certificate.

-District of Columbia – Registration: Details about D.C.’s registration requirements for all firearms can be found in the Registration of Firearms Policy Summary.
+District of Columbia – Registration: Details about D.C.’s registration requirements for all firearms can be found in our summary on the Registration of Firearms.

 Hawaii – Permit to Purchase: In Hawaii, anyone wishing to acquire a firearm must obtain a permit from the county chief of police.28 As part of the application process, applicants undergo a background check and must sign a waiver allowing access to mental health records.
 Permits may not issue until at least 14 days have passed after the date of application, and all permits must be issued or denied before the 20th day from the date of application.
 (Several exceptions exist to the 14-day waiting period, including transfers to law enforcement officers, persons licensed to carry a handgun, and sales to licensed dealers.)
 Permits may be revoked for good cause.
 When a firearm is purchased, the permit is used as a record of the purchase, and must be sent with a description of the firearm purchased, to the issuing authority.